“What’s your writing routine?”

 - Rearrange my furniture

 I know a lot of other writers are reading this and nodding.
 “Yes, yes, I do all these things when I procrastinate, too.”
 But I don’t do these things to procrastinate.
 I do them to process.
-Maybe they were procrastination techniques at one point, but they have since become an integral part of my writing process.
+Maybe they were procrastination techniques at one point, but they have since become an integral part of my writing routine.
 I need that time spent on a mindless activity to let my ideas marinate…roll around in my mind…start as a flicker and then grow into a flame.

 I might stop to write something down, play with an idea, and if it doesn’t pan out, go back to what I was doing.
 But I always, without fail, need to step away from the words.
 I think this is important and I will die on this hill.